xiangzhennan/shitcode-web/portfolio/System_implementation/README.md

 <a name="_additional"></a>
-## Cookie/session or local storage
+## Additional element - cookie/session or local storage

 In the project, we tried to avoid the user to repetitively answer the questions, so session technic and local storage were taken into consideration.